Create FGDC CSDGM metadata

 Configure ArcGIS Pro

 The first step toward creating metadata content that complies with the FGDC CSDGM metadata standard is to configure ArcGIS Pro correctly.
-On the Options dialog box, choose FGDC CSDGM Metadata in the Metadata style drop-down list.
+On the Options dialog box, choose FGDC CSDGM Metadata in the metadata style drop-down list.
 This ensures that when you edit metadata in the metadata view, the validation errors you see are based on the CSDGM guidelines.
-When you view an item's metadata in the catalog view, all of its metadata content is displayed.

-If the metadata style set in ArcGIS Pro doesn't match the metadata style used by your organization and by ArcGIS Desktop, you may see inconsistencies when you view and edit metadata throughout the ArcGIS platform.
+With this metadata style, you can view all of an item's ArcGIS metadata content in the catalog view.
+If the metadata style set in ArcGIS Pro doesn't match the metadata style used elsewhere by your organization, you may see inconsistencies when you view and edit metadata throughout the ArcGIS platform.

 Note:

 The ArcGIS platform only works with metadata in the ArcGIS metadata format.
-If you have metadata content stored in the FGDC CSDGM XML format, it can't be used directly in ArcGIS Pro.
-When you try to view it, a message appears indicating the metadata content must be upgraded before the metadata can be viewed or edited.
+If you have metadata content stored in the FGDC CSDGM XML format, it can't be used directly in ArcGIS Pro or elsewhere in the ArcGIS platform.
+When you try to view this metadata content in a catalog view, a message appears indicating the metadata content must be upgraded before it can be viewed or edited.
+You can view this metadata content in a browser.

 1. Edit an item's metadata in the metadata view.